eamena-project/reveal.js/README.md

 ## Shine a light on your work

-Highlight your work for the EAMENA-MaREA project by creating easy-to-write summaries of the relevant elements of your work by:
+Highlight your research by creating easy-to-read narrative for important elements of your work for the EAMENA-MaREA project.
+Each highlight could be composed by:

-* 📰 **Text** 📰
+  - a Dataset of heritage places giving the context,
+  - among these heritage places select one

+### 📰 Narrative

+### 🏛️ Dataset 🏛️

+* From  EAMENA
+  - run a EAMENA search and copy/paste the 🗺️ [geojson URL](https://github.com/eamena-oxford/eamena-arches-dev/tree/main/data/geojson#readme)

-  - write a ~ 100 words abstract
+* Write a ~ 100 words abstracts 📰 for:
+  - the whole dataset of heritage places
+  - the selected heritage place

-* 🗺️ **Spatial** 🗺️
+* Photograph
-  - from a [EAMENA search URL](https://github.com/eamena-oxford/eamena-arches-dev/tree/main/data/geojson#readme) for example
+  - select 1 or 2 relevant 📷 photographs (with credits if exist)

   - follow these [guidelines](https://github.com/eamena-oxford/eamena-arches-dev/tree/main/data/geojson#readme), *or*
-  - create a GeoJSON polygon of your research area with https://geojson.io/
+  - create a GeoJSON polygon of your research area with

-* 📷 **Photograph** 📷
+*
-  - select 1 relevant photograph (with credits if exist)

 Send the abstract 📰, the GeoJSON 🗺️, and the photograph 📷 to @EMANA